Mvgnu/smplat/apps-cms-payload/README.md

 - `blog-posts` – long-form insights rendered on `/blog`
 - `faqs`, `testimonials`, `case-studies`, `pricing-tiers`, `site-settings`

 Rich text fields leverage the Lexical editor so seed scripts and the frontend use the same structures.
+The marketing kit registers hero, metrics, testimonial, and product card blocks so editors can compose full sections inside a single rich-text stream.